What Is The Irish Defence Forces Aptitude Test?

 Note though that, as with the other questions, you won't be able to see the rules once you click through to the answer options.
 Make sure you are clear on your answer before you click to progress.

-Top Tips for Passing the Irish Defence Forces Test
+Top Tips To Pass The Irish Defence Forces Test

 1. Take Practice Tests